This taste-safe sensory bin was just as much for me as it was my little guy.

 - Under the bed storage bin

-How we played
+How my one-year-old played

 I also stood close by to take lots of pictures and watch his pure joy of being in this sweet and tasty sensory bin!

 The final and last step was straight into the kitchen sink for a wash down.
+I’m certain this strawberry sensory bin will be one of his favorites regarding baby days!
+(I know he may not remember, but we did get some great pics!